 - Delivered – how many of the parts have been delivered to the customer

-Keep in mind that parts with multiple quantities may have numbers in all three categories, indicating that the part was partially staged and delivered.
+Remember that parts with multiple quantities may have numbers in all three categories, indicating that the part was partially staged and delivered.

 If the Staged category is red, this indicates that the installation deadline has passed and the part has not yet been allocated.